koonwill/git-commands/README.md

 ## Undo Changes and Recover Files

-> TODO: enter the git command to do each of these

 1. Display the differences between your *working copy* of `a.py` and the `a.py` in the *local repository* (HEAD revision):
    ```
    git diff HEAD a.py